Dreaming381/Latios-Framework-Documentation/Core/README.md

 See more: [Smart Blobbers](Smart%20Blobbers.md)

-### UnsafeParallelBlockList
+### UnsafeParallelBlockList and UnsafeIndexedBlockList

-This container is really unsafe.
-It was originally only meant for internal purposes.
-But here it is on this page.
+These containers are really unsafe.
+They were originally only meant for internal purposes.
+But here they are on this page.
 Why?

-It is fast!
+They are fast!
 Really fast!

-So fast that people were finding ways to use it anyways, whether that be copying the code or modifying the package.
-Now it is public API so people don’t have to do those workarounds anymore.
+So fast that people were finding ways to use them anyways, whether that be copying the code or modifying the package.
+Now they are public API so people don’t have to do those workarounds anymore.

 Just be warned.
-It really truly is a gun eager to put a bullet through your foot.
+They really truly are a gun eager to put a bullet through your foot.

 ### DynamicHashMap